By Charles Morgan and Hubert Walker for CoinWeek …..

 It’s a rare treat to pull a wheat cent from circulation today.
 The ones you do find are usually in non-collectible grades, and most were struck in the 1940s and ‘50s.
 In circulated grades, the typical wheat cent will net you three times face at your local coin store – if they’ll even take it.
 Uncirculated, the coin is still very common, and all but conditional rarities can be had at little cost.

-The reason we want this coin in our set is because it is dramatic, historically important, and, perhaps more than any other coin from this period, blessed with tremendous upside potential.
+The reason we want this coin in our set is that it is dramatic, historically important, and, perhaps more than any other coin from this period, blessed with tremendous upside potential.

 Lincoln Steel Cent (1943)